 Contract of employment

 The law requires that certain terms of the contract must be provided by you to the employee in writing in a document called, a “written statement of particulars”.
-They are entitled to this statement within 2 months of commencing employment with the company.
+They are entitled to this statement on or before commencing employment with the company.
 The statement must set out the major terms of the employment including: